Elizabeth Tisdahl: Administration

 Since she became mayor, Tisdahl has simultaneously come under criticism and received praise for cracking down on alcohol consumption while loosening the penalties for drug use within Evanston city limits.
 Her decision to close The Keg of Evanston, a bar popular with the Northwestern University student population, drew the ire of many students and worsened town-gown tensions in Evanston.
-The bar was repeatedly cited for underage drinking and noise violations and had been the site of a shooting in 2005.

 She has faced further criticism from the Northwestern community for the proposed enforcement of a city ordinance called variously the "three-unrelated rule" and the "brothel law."
 The over-occupancy ordinance "prohibits more than three unrelated people from living together in a residential unit," affecting students who are usually unrelated to one another while leaving residential families untouched.
-Once again, many Evanston residents favor the change while Northwestern students largely see it as a form of discrimination targeted at students.

 In her time as mayor, Tisdahl has also initiated a series of anti-crime (specifically anti-gang) programs like a gun buyback initiative in an attempt to curb rising rates of violent crime.

 Tisdahl announced in 2016 that she would not seek a third term as mayor, and in 2017 endorsed businessman Steve Hagerty to succeed her.
 Hagerty, who was also endorsed by Tisdahl's predecessor Lorraine H. Morton, narrowly won the general election and replaced Tisdahl as mayor on May 8.